harveyhess/tvmrewardsclone/README.md

 ### Patient Access
 1. Patients can access their dashboard via:
    - QR code scan
-   - Login with Patient ID or Phone Number
+   - Login with UHID or Phone Number
 2. View points and transaction history

 ## CSV Import Format

 The system expects CSV files with the following columns:
-- PatientID (required)
+- UHID (required)
 - Name (required)
 - PhoneNumber (required)
-- AmountPaid (required, numeric)
+- amount (required, numeric)

 Additional columns will be ignored.